- Annual Australasian Aid Conference

 - Contact us

 In 2016, Dr Grant Walton, Dr Tony Swan and Ms Tara Davda at the Development Policy Centre, together with Ms Denise Lokinap and Mr Peter Kanaparo at UPNG and Mr Colin Wiltshire at the State Society and Governance in Melanesia Project (SSGM), conducted research into the effectiveness of public expenditure on health and education in Papua New Guinea.
-This research builds on the findings of the A Lost Decade? report (produced in partnership with the National Research Institute) and will continue in 2017.
+This research builds on the findings of the A Lost Decade? report, produced in partnership with the National Research Institute (NRI).

 The 2016 research included follow-up fieldwork in Gulf, East New Britain and Central provinces with in-depth research at the same schools, health facilities and administrative institutions visited in 2012 while conducting research for A Lost Decade?.
 This case study research will provide insights into: